 First off, let me state that I am just a fan of the 60’s TV show.
 I don’t claim to be an expert and I can only hope that the information that I have researched and discovered, is in fact correct.
 Some facts regarding the house I still don’t know, so I am always open to suggestions or comments.
 In fact, I’d like to apologize for the ever-shifting content.
 This site is a work in progress and as certain facts are discovered, some of the content does change from time to time.
 I am doing this because I love the house so much, but also to help keep the memory of this great house alive.

 I’d like to thank and recommend getting Don Sloper’s book called Los Angeles’s Chester Place “Images of America.”
 Looking back now, I’m glad that I decided to read his book on the famous gated community before I embarked on this journey; learning about the homes within and the surrounding area gave me a good foundation to start from.
 I have included a few pictures from Sloper’s book and have tagged his name in the photo descriptions.
 I hope that he does not mind and would consider this good advertisement for his book.

-I’d also like to thank Ruth Waldo Newhall, for “The Story of the Newhall Land and Farming Company”, Hometown by Handlebar, for Confessions of a love God: “I led two wives”, Mark J. Denger, Norman S. Marshall & John R. Justice (for their insight on Lieutenant Commander Morgan Adams’ Navy career) and Cate Austin (granddaughter of Paul and Helen Grafe; the final occupants of the house), who was so kind to share some of her personal memories of the house.
+I’d also like to thank Ruth Waldo Newhall, for “The Story of the Newhall Land and Farming Company”, Hometown by Handlebar, for Confessions of a love God: “I led two wives”, Mark J. Denger, Norman S. Marshall & John R. Justice (for their insight on Lieutenant Commander Morgan Adams’ Navy career), and Cate Austin (granddaughter of Paul and Helen Grafe; the final occupants of the house), who was so open and kind to share with us all some of her personal memories of the house, and of her grandparents.